Mania Akbari: Early life and education

+Career

+Akbari's artistic activities, as a painter, started in 1991 when she took part in various exhibitions in Iran, as well as abroad.
+She was later exposed to cinema, working as a cinematographer and assistant director on documentary films.

 Akbari's first work in the film industry was with documentarian Mahvash Sheikholeslami.
 In 2002, Akbari and her daughter, Amina Maher, and her sister, Roya Akbari, appeared in the docufiction Ten.
 The film was released with Abbas Kiarostami as the credited director, but Akbari has since asserted that she shot the footage and Kiarostami only edited it.
 The following year, Akbari directed her debut film, a short documentary called Crystal.
 In 2004, she wrote, acted in and directed her first feature-length film, 20 Fingers, which won best film in the Venice Film Festival's Digital Cinema section.

 Akbari's first feature-length film 20 Fingers (2004), a study of marriage and sexual identity, was screened in more than 40 film festivals around the world.

 Between 2004 and 2007, she made six video art pieces entitled Self, Repression, Sin, Escape, Fear, and Destruction, which were shown in numerous film festivals such as Locarno Film Festival and exhibited at museums such as the Tate Modern.

 In 2007, Akbari was diagnosed with an aggressive form of breast cancer and the film she made that year, 10+4, explores the sensation of living "with both life and death."
 Akbari calls her second feature film a sequel of sorts to Ten.
 It was exhibited at numerous festivals such as the San Sebastián International Film Festival and the Cannes Film Festival.
 This film has also been screened in many international museums such as the Centre Georges Pompidou and Museum of Fine Arts, Boston.